-ATU-Ozark Adult Education installs new SNAP Employment and Training Coordinator
+ATU-Ozark Adult Education installs new SNAP employment and training coordinator

-Sherry Hesson has been selected to serve as the coordinator for Franklin, Logan and Johnson County’s SNAP Employment and Training program (SNAP E&T).
+Sherry Hesson has been selected to serve as the coordinator for Franklin, Logan and Johnson County’s SNAP Employment and Training program.

 SNAP E&T can help SNAP participants gain skills, training, or work experience to increase their ability to obtain regular employment that leads to economic self-sufficiency.
 Participation in the program is mandatory for SNAP recipients identified as able-bodied adults ages 18 to 49 with no qualifying exemptions and voluntary for anyone else who receives SNAP.
 Enrolled participants can receive travel reimbursement, paid tuition and fees, on the job training, and assistance with obtaining employment.